 If you are debating what do next and why, and how it will work for your family, here are four significant points that I think you should consider:

 The Coaching: I have always been a person who thinks that if we are going to do something, let’s do it right.
 When it comes to year round swimming, you are hopefully giving your child the chance to work with some of the best coaches swimming can offer.
 Before you join a team, check out the credentials—you tend to get what you pay for.
 Being a great swimmer is one thing, coaching a swimmer to be great is something else.
 We decided to join TIDE for many reason, one being that it is the only Silver Medal (awarded by its governing body, USA Swimming) in Hampton Roads.
 Stroke technique and mechanics are a must, especially at the younger ages.
 I remember Addy’s coach telling us: I am going to slow her down, before I speed her back up.
 Because Tyler and I know nothing about swimming, it has been easy for us to trust her coaches.
 We don’t only look for excellent credentials, but we also look for passion, an ability to motivate kids, and a general love for the sport.
 Addy has been surrounded by wonderful coaches who have become role models to her, who know just when to push and when to pull back—when it comes to swimming, they know best for her.
 We were just at a championship meet, and Addy tied for 10th, which would require a swim-off.
 Her coach said no. She explained to me later that Addy had a great swim (dropping nearly 10 seconds in the 200 free) and she wanted her to remember that feeling for the rest of the weekend.
 There was no reason to race, potentially loose, and then feel badly about your result, when the original race was a personal best.
-I never would of thought of it that way, but I was struck with the fact that she knew my kid—she knew what she needed.
+I never would have thought of it that way, but I was struck with the fact that she knew my kid—she knew what she needed.
 While I may have told Addy to go for the swim-off, NOT doing it was the best choice.
 It was another reminder of the value we place on excellent coaching.

 The Intensity: If you are just coming off a fast and furious summer league season, you may be trying to catch your breath and thinking that there is no way you can do that year round.
 Here is the amazing thing about year round swimming—we do not have a meet every weekend.
 Usually we have about one a month, but you can choose to do them or not.
 Most summer teams practice every day, and depending on what group you start in, you may only practice two days a week on a year-round team—this is the same as most other sports.
 Eventually, you will get to the point of practicing 4 days, and then 5, and maybe every day, but it’s a slow build.
 Plus, usually the swimming is inside—no 99 degree days with lots of sunscreen.